Building Asian Nations through Sports Events

 - Thyssen Foundation

 Stefan Huebner, Pan-Asian Sports and the Emergence of Modern Asia, 1913-1974.
-Singapore: National University of Singapore Press, 2016; distribution in North America in cooperation with University of Chicago Press.
+Singapore: National University of Singapore Press, 2016; distribution in cooperation with University of Chicago Press.

 Stefan Hübner, “Images of the Sportive Civilizing Mission: The Far Eastern Championship Games (1913-1934) and Asian Modernization in English-Language Philippine Newspapers.”
 In: Journal of World History 27,3 (2016), in print.